knative/community/REPOSITORY-GUIDELINES.md

 The following are not required to create a working-group-owned repository:

 - Steering approval (see ["the fine print"](#the-fine-print))
-- TOC approval
+- Steering Committee approval
-  - TOC may request certain naming patterns (e.g. `kn-plugin` for client WG)
+  - Steering Committee may request certain naming patterns (e.g. `kn-plugin` for client WG)
 - Solving an unique problem (exploring different approaches to problems outside the core is actively encouraged!)